makrai/notes/bommasani20-contextld-reduction-static-acl.md

     * bleached constructions are not representative of this distribution
     * deictic expressions which are difficult to adapt for e.g. verbs (as
 * Ethayarajh (2019) considers a similar method to ours where
-  * pooling is replaced by PCA.
-While this work
+  * pooling is replaced by PCA
   * demonstrated contextualized representations are highly contextual,
   * our work naturally explores the complementary problem of what value can be extracted from the static analogue of these reprs